Popcorn-Sats/api/README.md

 `npm install`

 Configure the database credentials in `./config/config.json` for the local environment.
+If you're following this guide without changing any database names or setting passwords, then the default options should work.
+You can also take this time to enter the HOST for your Electrum server (more details below).

-Set environment:
+Set environment from your terminal:

-`export NODE_ENV=local`
+`export NODE_ENV=production`

 `export NODE_CONFIG_DIR="$(pwd)/config/"`